MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 The steps in this section show you how to verify the deployment has successfully completed.

 If you navigated away from the **Deployment is in progress** page, the following steps will show you how to get back to that page.
-If you're still on the page that shows **Your deployment is complete**, you can skip to the step after the image below.
+If you're still on the page that shows **Your deployment is complete**, you can skip to step 5.

 1. In the upper left of any portal page, select the hamburger menu and select **Resource groups**.